OrangeHoopla/UF-ECE-GAME/README.md

 # running the game
-Just make you sure you have the pygame library
+Just make sure you have the pygame library:
+	sudo apt-get install pygame

 # Disclaimer